 Read more of this article in LinkedIn

-Summer Eberhard is a Director in the Associate Practice Group, where she focuses on the Northern California, Seattle and Portland markets.
+Summer Eberhard is a Managing Director in the Associate Practice Group, where she focuses on the Northern California, Seattle and Portland markets.
 She represents associate candidates in the marketplace and works closely with them to help them achieve their long-term career goals.
 She is recognized for her professionalism and respect for the confidentiality of both candidates and clients.